 - 2 Cheese slices

-- Cook the bacon to your desired crispiness.4 Bacon medallions
+- Cook 4 Bacon medallions to your desired crispiness.

-- Build your sandwich but buttering the bread (optional).
-Spread over the mayonnaise, add a slice of turkey and half the cranberry sauce.6 slice Sourdough bread, 200 g Turkey breast, 2 tablespoon Mayonnaise, 4 tablespoon Cranberry sauce
+- Build your sandwich but buttering 6 slice Sourdough bread (optional).
+Spread over 2 tablespoon Mayonnaise, add a slice of 200 g Turkey breast and half the 4 tablespoon Cranberry sauce.

-- Add more cranberry sauce, more turkey, and the slices of tomato.
-Finish off with the final slice of bread.1 Tomato
+- Add more cranberry sauce, more turkey, and the slices of 1 Tomato.
+Finish off with the final slice of bread.

 - If you really like peppery flavours, then add some slices of radish to this sandwich.